Anugrg/Anugrg/README.md

 # Anubinda Gurung

 ## About Me
 Hi there!
-I'm Anubinda Gurung, an improving software developer with a passion for creating innovative solutions and learning all the time.
+I'm Anubinda Gurung, a professional software developer with a passion for creating innovative solutions and learning all the time.
 Here's a bit about me:

 - 🔭 I’m currently planning work on LLM based career planner
 - 🌱 I’m currently learning ReactJS, nodejs, pytorch, Langchain and any AI and ML technologies